dinpar/Certifications/README.md

-# Professional Certifications earned through online education, graduate school and certification exam in the field of Business Intelligence and SAP
+#  Certifications earned through online education, business school and professional certification exam in the field of Data Science and Entreprise Systems(SAP)